gemfire/gemfire-developer-website/content/spring-boot-for-apache-geode/guides/a-basic-cache.md

     ------------------
     BikeIncidentsByZip
   ```
-This show that the Spring Boot for Apache Geode app has connected to the Tanzu GemFire cluster and pushed the initial configuration (your region called `BikeIncidentsByZip`) to the cluster.
+This shows that the Spring Boot for Apache Geode app has connected to the Tanzu GemFire cluster and pushed the initial configuration (your region called `BikeIncidentsByZip`) to the cluster.

 > If the `BikeIncidentsByZip` region IS NOT listed, the first item to check is the `application.properties` file.
 Confirm that the spring data property values are set correctly.
 If you need to update them, make sure you also increment your build number of your image.
 This will force [Kubernetes to pull the new image](https://kubernetes.io/docs/concepts/containers/images/) (as opposed to using a cached version of the image).